We will continue to add additional FAQs to this page as they are developed.

 What services will be available to me while I’m on campus?

-All student services will continue to operate at some level.
+Some student services will continue to operate at some level over the summer.
 Offices will be posting information, hours and details to their specific websites as it becomes available.
+Students approved to stay for the summer will have limited access to on-campus services and should check their email for more details.

 Am I permitted to have visitors in my on-campus residence?